ResearchComputing/Documentation/docs/additional-resources/amc_ssh_auth.md

 ## *Prerequisites:*
 * You must have a valid CURC account to access Alpine.
 For instructions on obtaining a CURC account, please follow our [Getting a CURC account](../getting_started/logging-in.html?tabset-logging-in=logging-in-amc#tabset-ref-get-account){.external} documentation under the AMC tab.
 * Sign and fill out the [Anschutz ssh request form](https://ucdenverdata.formstack.com/forms/Alpine_ssh_request_form).
 * ssh on-boarding meetings are hosted monthly.
 You will not be able to get ssh access until you attend this meeting.
-You can notify the team you are interested in attending the next on-boarding session by emailing us at hpcsupport@cuanschutz.edu.
+You can notify the team you are interested in attending the next on-boarding session by emailing us at <hpcsupport@cuanschutz.edu>.
 Also feel free to reach out should you have any questions!
 * You must be connected to the CU Anschutz Wi-Fi network or the CU Anschutz VPN for Alpine ssh access to work.

 ```{important}